RHUnorderedSet#

 • Equals – A functor to use to compare two Key values for equality

 • LoadFactorMax100 – The load factor to use for the table.
 This value must be in the range [10, 100] and represents the percentage of entries in the hash table that will be filled before resizing.
 Open-addressing hash maps with 100% usage have better memory usage but worse performance since they need “gaps” in the hash table to terminate runs.
+The default value is kDefaultLoadFactor.

 Public Types

-using key_type = typename Base::key_type
+using key_type = typename Base::key_type#

 The key type.

-using value_type = typename Base::value_type
+using value_type = typename Base::value_type#

 The value type (effectively const key_type)

-using size_type = typename Base::size_type
+using size_type = typename Base::size_type#

 Unsigned integer type (typically size_t)

-using difference_type = typename Base::difference_type
+using difference_type = typename Base::difference_type#

 Signed integer type (typically ptrdiff_t)

-using hasher = typename Base::hasher
+using hasher = typename Base::hasher#

 The hash function.

-using key_equal = typename Base::key_equal
+using key_equal = typename Base::key_equal#

 The key-equals function.

-using reference = typename Base::reference
+using reference = typename Base::reference#

 value_type&

-using const_reference = typename Base::const_reference
+using const_reference = typename Base::const_reference#

 const value_type&

-using pointer = typename Base::pointer
+using pointer = typename Base::const_pointer#

 value_type*

-using const_pointer = typename Base::const_pointer
+using const_pointer = typename Base::const_pointer#

 const value_type*

-using iterator = typename Base::iterator
+using iterator = typename Base::iterator#

 A LegacyForwardIterator to value_type.

-using const_iterator = typename Base::const_iterator
+using const_iterator = typename Base::const_iterator#

 A LegacyForwardIterator to const value_type

-using find_iterator = typename Base::find_iterator
+using find_iterator = typename Base::find_iterator#

 A LegacyForwardIterator to value_type that proceeds to the next matching key when incremented.

-using const_find_iterator = typename Base::const_find_iterator
+using const_find_iterator = typename Base::const_find_iterator#

 A LegacyForwardIterator to const value_type that proceeds to the next matching key when incremented.